BrunoZell/CollectiveIntelligence/litepaper.md

 Software can only capture virtual messages as digital data and does not have direct access to causal effects in reality.
 To capture real world data one must use sensors.
 We assume that all real world sensors are communicating their measurements as virtual messages via networking protocols.
 Thus, an Ask Network node records network protocol sessions only, with interpretations of reality being applied after consensus.

-## Theories
+## Domains

 That message history is used to derive reproducible representations of the actual and virtual external world.
-Such reproducible representations are specified as causal-semantic models that take observations as input, and derive conclusions about the external world.
+Such reproducible representations are specified as domains that take observations as input, and derive conclusions about the past, present, and future external world, subject to explicit assumptions about causal relationships.

-One can instantiate a causal graph by integrating observations into the assumed causal relationships, producing a context.
+At each domains core lies a causal graph.
+One can instantiate a causal graph by integrating observations into explicitly assumed causal relationships, producing a context.
 On that context, it can be reasoned backwards in time (I observed this, therefore that must have happened), and forwards in itme (if I do this, expectedly that will happen).

 Once conclusions about hidden variables or counterfactuals where made, they can be queried through a semantic query interface.
-Queries are standard CQL expressions on the uniform data model of a semantic-causal context, combining semantic annotations with data types.
+Nodes in the causal graphs carry semantically computable annotations in IEML[1].
+Queries are standard CQL expressions on the uniform data model of a semantic-causal context, combined with the domains semantic annotations in the formulation of the query.

-Domain modellers combine interpretation, authentication, causal assumptions, and semantic annotations into interoperable domain modules, producing an ever growing library of theories that further can be used to author commitment schemes.
+Domain modellers combine observation procedures, interpretation, authentication, causal assumptions, and semantic annotations into interoperable domain modules, producing an ever growing library of domains that further can be used to facilitate efficient and effective social coordination.

-Specifying interpretations of reality in standardized and thus interoperable causal-semantic models enables transferrable reasoning about the behavior of virtual and actual external systems (hidden variables), and unobserved but possible observations or actions (counterfactuals).
+Specifying representations of reality in standardized and thus interoperable causal-semantic models enables transferrable reasoning about the behavior of virtual and actual external systems (hidden variables), and unobserved but possible observations or actions (counterfactuals).

+Furthermore the network provides a continuous integration pipeline for domain modellers by testing their causal theories against real world data[2: by connecting to HGTP L0].

 ## Subjects and Objects

+While the causal-semantic models of domains are free to define arbitrary processes with arbitrary semantic annotations, this section defines an abstract ontology that underly coordination markets.

+Of primary importance are individuals which represent a physical embodyment of single living organisms, virtually represented as a _subject_.

+Of secondary importance are

+Special emphasis lies on the spacial process.
+This is where all actual economic exchange happens.
+Either production or consumption or both.

+Within the geospacial process we interconnect many domains of value, especially that of physical items.

 Each account keeps track of: balances, resource consumption, wants, commitments, action traces

 ## Coordination

-- Establish wants[+theories]
+- Establish wants[+domains]
-- Measure historic fulfillment of wants[+theories] on observations (realized value)
+- Measure historic fulfillment of wants[+domains] on observations (realized value)
-- Estimate future fulfillment of wants[+theories] on latest observations (expected value).
-Estimation of EV is subject to the theories used for reasoning and assumptions about who will do what.
+- Estimate future fulfillment of wants[+domains] on latest observations (expected value).
+Estimation of EV is subject to the domains used for reasoning and assumptions about who will do what.
-- Given latest observations, current wants[+theories], and current commitments[+theories]: search through all possibilities and propose changes to commitments for one or more accounts
+- Given latest observations, current wants[+domains], and current commitments[+domains]: search through all possibilities and propose changes to commitments for one or more accounts
 - Evaluate all proposals and change to any plan that is more +EV.

 ### Wants